 Sometimes people stumble onto their calling in life.
-Such is the case of Charles A. Plauger, a mathematics teacher at Randolph-Macon Academy.
+Such is the case of Charles A. Plauger, a science and mathematics teacher at Randolph-Macon Academy.

 While working on his physics degree at Frostburg State University--where he also played baseball for two seasons--Mr. Plauger performed some carpentry work for school district in his hometown of Oakland, MD.
 As his college graduation approached in the fall of 1996, a teaching position opened up at Southern Garrett High School in Oakland, MD, the same high school from which he graduated.
 A member of the Board of Education contacted him to ask if he would like to teach that fall.

 “I said, ‘Well, I’ll give it a try,’” he recalls.
 “I liked it, and they liked me, so they sent me back to work on my teaching certification.”